RCWD Service Area

 The elevation of the valley floor ranges from 900 to 1,200 feet above sea level.
 However, the District pumps water to a maximum elevation of 2,850 feet for some pressure zones in its service area.
 In the surrounding foothills, the elevations range from 1,200 to 2,900 feet above sea level, with slopes often greater than 20%.
 RCWD's current service area represents 100,000 acres, and the District has 970 miles of water mains, 39 storage reservoirs, 5 storage reservoirs (recycled water), 5 wet weather storage ponds(recycled water), one surface reservoir (Vail Lake), 48 groundwater wells, and 45,000 service connections.
 More than 150,000 people are served by RCWD.

-Click the map below for a larger PDF version of the map.
+Click the following map for a larger PDF version of the map.